 Why are environmental consultants so important right now?

-• Growing Awareness and Regulation: With the rising awareness of environmental issues and the intensified effects of climate change, the need for technical expertise in sustainable environmental planning has escalated.
+- Growing Awareness and Regulation: With the rising awareness of environmental issues and the intensified effects of climate change, the need for technical skills and expertise in sustainable environmental planning has escalated.
 Governments worldwide are ramping up investments in environmental regulations and policies aimed at businesses, industries, and households alike.
+In fact, many governments are actively driving the green transition by creating incentives for sustainable practices, introducing carbon pricing, and implementing green investment frameworks that encourage industries to adopt cleaner technologies.
+These initiatives reinforce regulations and help accelerate the shift toward a more sustainable economy.

 What education do you need to be an environmental consultant?

-For those interested in the industry’s policy side, the Bachelor of Science Degree in Environmental Policy and Management from Everglades University is an excellent choice.
+For those interested in a career path focused on the industry’s policy side, the Bachelor of Science Degree in Environmental Policy and Management from Everglades University is an excellent choice.
 Our curriculum includes a solid foundation in business practices paired with in-depth coursework on environmental policy issues, from renewable energy to environmental justice.
 Students gain broad-based knowledge of several emerging fields of study, including global environmental change, planning, and sustainability.

 Other benefits of our program include: